dodgyville/pyvida/docs/technical.rst

  * Depends on pyglet 1.1+
  * Depends on python 2.5+

+To build documentation:
+ * python sphinx must be installed (python-sphinx on deb/apt-get systems)

 Limitations and Known Bugs
 ==========================
  * Recommended resolution for pyvida 1.0.0 is 1024x768